Termination Criterion#

 tol: What is the tolerance in the objective space on average.
 If the value is below this bound, we terminate.

-n_last: To make the criterion more robust, we consider the last \(n\) generations and take the maximum.
-This considers the worst case in a window.
+period: To make the criterion more robust, we consider the last period generations and take the maximum.
+This considers the worst case in a sliding window.

 n_max_gen: As a fallback, the generation number can be used.
 For some problems, the termination criterion might not be reached; however, an upper bound for generations can be defined to stop in that case.

-nth_gen: Defines whenever the termination criterion is calculated by default, every 10th generation.
+n_skip: Defines how often the termination criterion is calculated (by default, every n_skip generations to reduce computational overhead).

 [12]: